camunda/camunda-docs/docs/components/modeler/bpmn/error-events/error-events.md

 In general, we recommend talking about business reactions, which are modeled in your process, and technical reactions, which are handled generically using retries or incidents.

+## Variable mappings

+All error variables are merged into the error catch event.
+These variables can be merged into the process instance by defining an output mapping at the error catch event.

+Visit the documentation regarding [variable mappings](/components/modeler/bpmn/service-tasks/service-tasks.md#variable-mappings) for more information on this topic.

 ## Additional resources

 ### XML representation